oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-rcu-schema/README.md

 [INFO] Modify the domain.input.yaml to use [oracle-db.default.svc.cluster.local:1521/devpdb.k8s] as rcuDatabaseURL and [domain1] as rcuSchemaPrefix
 ```

-## Drop the RCU schema from the Oracle database
+## Drop the RCU schema from the Oracle Database

 Use this script to drop the RCU schema based `schemaPrefix` and `dburl`.